bestcreator01/agario/README.md

 # Additional Features and Design Decisions

 	There are no specific additional features, but we decorated the windows with pink color.

+	Important note: Our splitting works when you left click the mouse.
+It does not work with pressing the space bar.

 # Testing